Last updated on August 9th, 2022 at 06:00 pm

-When it’s time for your ice machine service, it’s important to know how to prepare your space for the technician.
-Even the best technicians need access to vital ice machine components to properly service your ice machine.
+When it’s time for ice machine service, it’s important to know how to prepare your space for the ice machine technician.
+Even the best ice maker technicians need access to vital components to properly service your commercial ice machine.
 Improper maintenance or cleaning will decrease the overall lifespan of your unit and eventually lead to a broken ice maker, so it’s important to do all you can to ensure your technician can get the job done.

-That includes making sure that the ice maker is free of clutter.
 Don’t place objects on top of the ice maker, like boxes or small appliances.
-Not only will the technician ask you to remove these anyway but stacking objects can block ventilation which can cause machines to overheat.
+Not only will the technician ask you to remove these anyway but stacking objects can block ice machine’s ventilation which can cause it to overheat.

-Installing a commercial ice maker machine in the most optimal space isn’t always possible.
+Installing a commercial ice machine in the most optimal space isn’t always possible.
 In these cases, you need to make sure the machine’s components are accessible at the very least – 2 feet of space should be enough.
-The brand of ice maker you have will determine where you should provide enough room for technicians to access.
+The location of ice machine components can differ depending on the brand of ice maker you have.
+Below you’ll find where these components are located so you can provide enough room for technicians to access them.

 Hoshizaki Ice Machines

-If you have an air-cooled Hoshizaki ice machine, your technician will need access to the front, top, and right side of the unit.
-Water-cooled units require access to the back, top, and right side of the machine.
-If these areas are not clear, the technician will have a very difficult time reaching refrigeration components like the hot gas valve, evaporator plates, and solenoid valves during the ice machine service appointment.
+If you have a Hoshizaki air cooled ice machine, your technician will need access to the front, top, and right side of the unit.
+Water cooled ice machines require access to the back, top, and right side of the machine.
+If these areas are not clear, the ice maker technician will have a very difficult time reaching refrigeration components like the hot gas valve, evaporator plates, and solenoid valves during your Hoshizaki ice maker’s service appointment.

 Manitowoc Ice Machines

-Manitowoc designs most of their ice makers so the essential parts are accessible from the front of the machine.
+Most Manitowoc ice makers have their essential parts accessible from the front of the machine.
 To prepare for your ice machine service appointment, clear about 5 inches of space in the back of the machine so the technician can reach the plug.
-For air-cooled units, you’ll need to provide 2 feet space on the sides, so the technician can reach the air filters.
-Ice maker filters should not only be accessible to the technician, but to users as well since they require routine cleaning on a weekly or monthly basis.
+For air-cooled units, you’ll need to provide 2 feet space on the sides, so the ice machine technician can reach the air filters.
+The ice maker air filter should not only be accessible to the technician, but to users as well.
 If you have an air-cooled system with top air discharge installed, you’ll need to clear 2 feet above the machine.

-*If you have a remote condenser, technicians will need to have access to it to provide ice machine service.
+*If you have a remote condenser, ice maker technicians will need to have access to it to provide ice machine service.